kamelelrefaie/Metroid/README.md

-# METROID
+# METROID :metro:

-metroid divieded into three parts METROID ADMIN APP , METROID Backend(spring boot), METROID APP
+The idea is to replace metro tickets :ticket: by using NFC techonolgy

-METROID APP : android app using kotlin (MVVM,DI,Repository Pattern,Retrofit,NFC)
+## About

-replaced metro tickets by NFC techonology
+Metroid divieded into three parts METROID ADMIN APP , METROID Backend(spring boot), METROID APP

-** i'll provide video in examples section below **
+METROID APP :iphone: : android app using kotlin (MVVM,DI,Repository Pattern,Retrofit,NFC) replaced metro tickets by NFC techonology

-METROID Backend : using java srping boot
+** i'll provide a video in Demo section below **

-,provide an API to metroid app
+METROID Backend :computer: : using java srping boot ,provide an API to metroid app

-METROID ADMIN : android app , facilitate to admin to add trip , delete one and see feedbacks
+METROID ADMIN  :iphone: : android app , facilitate to admin to add trip , delete one and see feedbacks